 You can also write to the same address if you have a complaint about this policy.

-If you are unhappy with how any data rights request or complaint has dealt with you have the right to complain to the Information Commissioner at Wycliff House, Water Lane, Wilmslow, Cheshire SK9 5AF or the following link. https://ico.org.uk/concerns or helpline: 0303 123 1113.
+If you are unhappy with how any data rights request or complaint has dealt with you have the right to complain to the Office of the Australian Information Commissioner at GPO Box 5218, Sydney NSW 2001 or the following link https://www.oaic.gov.au/privacy/privacy-complaints or Enquiries Line: 1300 363 992.

 Join our mailing list so we can email you updates about States of Change, including: the States of Change newsletter, stories from the community of practice, programme updates, new research and publications and occasional requests to take part in research or surveys.